anza-xyz/solana-pay/docs/src/core/MERCHANT_INTEGRATION.md

 ### 1.1 Import necessary modules

+Import the modules used to work with Solana Pay.

 ```typescript
 import { Cluster, clusterApiUrl, Connection, PublicKey } from '@solana/web3.js';
 import {encodeURL, createQR} from '@solana/pay'